Who we are

 The ACS is a member of the International Federation of Information processing (IFIP).
 IFIP is a non-governmental, non-profit umbrella organization for national societies working in the field of information processing.
 It was established in 1960 under the auspices of UNESCO as a result of the first World Computer Congress held in Paris in 1959.
 IFIP is incorporated in Austria by decree of the Austrian Foreign Ministry (20th September 1996, GZ 1055.170/120-I.2/96) granting IFIP the legal status of a non-governmental international organisation under the Austrian Law on the Granting of Privileges to Non-Governmental International Organisations (Federal Law Gazette 1992/174).
 IFIP is the leading multinational, apolitical organization in Information & Communications Technologies and Sciences and represents IT Societies from 50 countries or regions, covering all 5 continents with a total membership of over half a million.
 IFIP links more than 3500 scientists from Academia and Industry, organized in more than 101 Working Groups reporting to 14 Technical Committees.

-ACS Immediate Past president, Anthony Wong is the ACS representative on IFIP and is a Board member on IFIP.
+ACS 2010-2011 President, Anthony Wong is the ACS representative on IFIP and is a Board member on IFIP.

 The Seoul Accord